mjsirois/assignment-3--intro-to-internet-programming--cs-275--fall-2022/README.md

 ---

+**Tip**: To ensure the files required by your project are not being ignored, you’re strongly advised to clone your repo into a different folder on your computer, or to a different computer altogether.

+---

 ## ❖・Submission・❖
 You will need to issue a pull request back into the original repo, the one from which your fork was created for this project.
 See the **Issuing Pull Requests** section of [this site](http://code-warrior.github.io/tutorials/git/github/index.html) for help on how to submit your assignment.